jimbono/stencil-form-telemetry/project-documentation.md

 4. Set up monitoring for the telemetry system to track performance and reliability
 5. Implement data retention and purging policies in compliance with data protection regulations
 6. Consider using a time-series database for efficient storage and querying of telemetry data
+7. Ensure the analytics backend can process and analyze the new FormCompletionTime events effectively

 ## Future Enhancements